SA v IND: Playing at home obviously gives us little bit of an upper hand, says Elgar

 South Africa will be up against an Indian team looking for their first-ever series win in the Rainbow nation.

 "I think it's pretty even-stevens.
 Us playing at home obviously gives us little bit of an upper hand.
-They (India) are ranked number one in the world.
-The mere fact that we are playing in our backyard gives us still the upper hand going into the series," said Elgar in the virtual press conference.
+They (India) are ranked number one in the world and we can't look past that.
+They have been there for quite a while and you have to give them credit for that.
+They are the best side in the world and there's a ranking system for a reason.
+But the mere fact that we are playing in our backyard gives us still the upper hand going into the series," said Elgar in the virtual press conference.

 "I know some guys might have been little bit frustrated by not having the right rhythm they are used or accustomed to.
 It's nice to see the guys on the last training session today at SuperSport Park.
 Good to see everyone firing at the right level where we expect to be."